- Hide menu

 place the cranberries.
 You want to disperse the red around the cookie evenly.

 Posted on Sunday, December 16th, 2012 at 7:34 pm.
-Filed under: Cookies, Nuggets & Balls, Holidays & Parties Tags: Dairy Free, Gluten Free, Refined Sugar Free, Soy Free, sugar-free, Vegan RSS 2.0 feed.
+Filed under: Cookies, Nuggets & Balls, Holidays & Parties, Members Only Tags: Dairy Free, Gluten Free, Refined Sugar Free, Soy Free, sugar-free, Vegan RSS 2.0 feed.